Brightspace/react-outcomes-error-alert/README.md

 [![NPM version][npm-image]][npm-url]
 [![Build status][ci-image]][ci-url]

 Error alert displayed when connection or server errors occur.
-Two types or errors will be shown.
+Three types or errors will be shown.

 1. Connection Error: This errors is for when a network error or a timeout has occured.
 It will notify the user that the request will be retried.